geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And Hecla burns amid eternal snow.

 But now, emerg'd from Genoa's ample bay,
-The light felucca cuts its rapid way ;
+The light felucca cuts its rapid way;
 Twice on the tide the setting crimson stream'd, 290

 And twice the morning's purple lustre gleam'd,